Ethical Principles and Publication Policy

 • Review only the content of a manuscript objectively.

-• Protect the privacy of information provided them by the editor or the author(s) and destroy the manuscript after the review processes.
+• Protect the privacy of information provided to them by the editor or the author(s) and destroy the manuscript after the review process.

 • Inform the editor of the journal if they think that they encounter a problem that may harm the double-blind review process and decline to review the manuscript during the review process.